 I believe diversity matters, and that our executive ranks need to better reflect our employee and customer bases.

-To that end, I am pleased to announce that Thomson Reuters has committed to reaching a minimum of 40% female representation in senior leadership roles, globally, by 2020.
+To that end, I am pleased to announce that Thomson Reuters has committed to reaching a minimum of 40 percent female representation in senior leadership roles, globally, by 2020.
 Declaring this incremental target, and publicly reporting our progress as part of our Corporate Responsibility & Inclusion Annual Report, will help us move faster, and keep us accountable.

 Today, as we join businesses, governments and NGOs around the world in celebration of International Women’s Day, please take a moment to recognize the contributions and achievements of our female colleagues.